Tuần Châu

-Tuần Châu is a schist island on the southwest side of Hạ Long City in Vietnam.
+Tuần Châu is a ward and schist island on the southwest side of Quảng Ninh in Vietnam.

 Overview

-Covered by palm forests, Tuần Châu island has an area of 2.2 km^{2} and to the east and south are two man-made beaches endowed with very white, fine sand.
-Nowadays, Tuần Châu Island is one of the most touristic destinations in Hạ Long.
+Covered by palm forests, Tuần Châu island has an area of 2.2 km^{2}.
+To the east and south are two man-made beaches with white sand.
+Tuần Châu Island is among the most touristic destinations in Hạ Long.

 Etymology

 In the feudal time, the royal army set up a guard station here to patrol and defend the borderland.
-The name of Tuần Châu is the combination between ‘linh tuan’ (the patrolman) and ‘tri chau’ (district chief).
+The name of Tuần Châu is the combination of ‘linh tuan’ (the patrolman) and ‘tri chau’ (district chief).

 Location

-Tuần Châu is located an important position at the entrance of the waterway system of Thăng Long, Bặch Đằng and Vân Ðồn.
+Tuần Châu is located in an important position at the entrance of the waterway system of Thăng Long, Bặch Đằng and Vân Ðồn.

 History

 The island has many archaeological sites pertaining to the ancient Hạ Long culture from 3,000 to 5,000 years ago.

 Because of its location, the royal army set up a guard station here to patrol and defend the borderland.
 The Office of Feudal Customs was also installed there.

 President Hồ Chí Minh used to spend holidays there, in an octagonal house that has now become a memorial site.